 May 2014 saw the release of his second feature, an adaptation of his own novel TOP DOG.
 Directed by Martin Kemp (The Krays, Eastenders) the film took the Best Feature award at the British Independent Film Festival as well as the Best Actor (Leo Gregory), Best Supporting Actor (Ricci Harnett) and Best Supporting Actress (Lorraine Stanley) awards.

 A third feature, the urban revenge thriller WE STILL KILL THE OLD WAY was released on Boxing Day 2014.
 Starring Ian Ogilvy, James Cosmo, Steven Berkhoff and Danni Dyer and was nominated in various categories at the Action Elite Film Awards 2015.

 Film projects currently in pre-production include the thriller, Three Greens and an as yet unannounced drama.
-Additional projects in development include adaptations of his comedy novels Wings of a Sparrow and Billy’s Log, Mister One Hundred (a biography of Welsh darts legend Leighton Rees) and Boots on the Ground (a drama about a British soldier injured in Afghanistan).
+Additional projects in development include adaptations of his comedy novels Wings of a Sparrow and Billy’s Log, Mister One Hundred (a biography of Welsh darts legend Leighton Rees), Boots on the Ground (a drama about a British soldier injured in Afghanistan) and The Gentle Sex (a comedy about retired secret agents).

 Further information on Dougie Brimson’s work can be found at www.dougiebrimson.com